jbunke/jbunke.github.io/_projects/delta-time.md

 * ... and much more!

 #### Etymology
-The name "Delta Time" is a reference to [the eponymous concept](https://en.wikipedia.org/wiki/Delta_timing) in video game programming and to the [Niger Delta](https://en.wikipedia.org/wiki/Niger_Delta) of southern Nigeria, where the maternal side of my family is from.
+The name "Delta Time" is a reference to [the eponymous concept](https://en.wikipedia.org/wiki/Delta_timing) in video game programming and to the [Niger Delta](https://en.wikipedia.org/wiki/Niger_Delta) of southern Nigeria, where the maternal side of my family hails from.

 ## To-Do
-* Develop feature-length games with Delta Time to test its viability
+* Improve the library by making games with it
 * Documentation

 ## Technologies